Polirecyliente/SGConocimiento/Math/Usable_facts.md

 - **Same side exterior angles** (Ángulos conjugados externos): two angles that lie on the exterior area, are distinct, and are on the same side of the transversal, e.g. $\angle 1$ and $\angle 7$ are same side exterior angles, like $\angle 2$ and $\angle 8$.

 - **Consecutive angles** (Ángulos consecutivos): same side angles are also known as consecutive angles.

+(Proporcionalidad entre transversales)
+**Transversal proportionality**: any set of parallel lines can be crossed by an infinite amount of transversals.
+The transversals are divided proportionally, so the segments formed by the intersections of each transversal with the parallels, are proportional to those of the other transversals.
+For example, given three parallels and two transversals, the first transversal with intersections $A$, $B$, and $C$, and the second transversal with intersections $D$, $E$, and $F$ respectively, then there are proportions between the corresponding segments created with the points $A$, $B$, $C$, and the points $D$, $E$, $F$, because of this, it can be said that the figure $ABC$ is similar to the figure $DEF$.

 (Ángulo llano)
 **Straight angle**: the angle of half a circle, i.e. $180 \text{\textdegree}$ or $\pi$ radians.
 Two rays that have this angle form a straight line.